3 keys to understand how the United Kingdom became the country in Europe with the most deaths from covid-19 (and the second in the world)

 But much of the British scientific community did not support this strategy.

-more lives of lace I will needace“.” data-reactid = “97”> A group of 229 scientists said at the time that the conservative leader’s position would represent additional pressure for the British health service and put it in danger “more lives of lace I will needace“
+A group of 229 scientists said at the time that the conservative leader’s posture would put additional pressure on the British health service and endanger «more lives of lace I will needace«.

-“Many more families are going to lose their loved ones prematurely,” Johnson said March 12, pointing out that his government’s goal was to control the spread of the virus, but without completely stopping it.
+“Many more families are going to lose their loved ones prematurely,” Johnson said on March 12, stating that his government’s goal was to control the spread of the virus, but without completely stopping it.

 The prime minister argued that if they managed to delay the peak of the pandemic, the NHS (British public health service) could cope with the virus more effectively as the weather improved: in summer there would be fewer people in hospitals suffering from common respiratory illnesses and more beds available.